 Prof. Dr. Martin Wegener is co-founder and initiator of the company's founding.
 He is a (W3) professor at the Institute of Applied Physics at the Karlsruhe Institute of Technology (KIT) and department head at the Institute of Nanotechnology.
 His multitude of honours and awards include, inter alia, the Prize for Young University Teachers awarded by the Alfried Krupp von Bohlen und Halbach-Stiftung in 1993, the DFG Gottfried Wilhelm Leibniz Prize in 2000 and the Carl Zeiss Research Award in 2006.
 He is a Fellow of the Optical Society of America (OSA) and a Fellow of the Hector Foundation since 2008.

-ZEISS has supported the spin-off from the start with technology and consulting and also made a financial contribution through the acquisition of approximately 40% of the shares in September 2008.
+ZEISS has supported the spin-off from the start with technology and consulting and also made a financial contribution through the acquisition of shares in September 2008.